Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 ```

 {{< note >}}
-A dummy value is assigned for the `testField` parameter in our query but this can be replaced.
-We only have one parameter in our example query which is `:testField`.
+A dummy value is assigned for the `testField` parameter in this query but it can be replaced.
+There is only one parameter in this example query which is `:testField`.
 {{</ note >}}

 Results can be acquired by calling `getResults()` on the `ResultSet`.